 Redefining Play: Introducing Magical Bridge Foundation

-The vision for Magical Bridge was born when Olenka Villarreal discovered her younger daughter, Ava, had developmental challenges.
-She learned that vestibular movement, such as swinging, would benefit Ava, but her limited upper body strength made holding the swing chains impossible.
-It wasn’t long before Olenka discovered her hometown of Palo Alto, California could not provide the most basic aspects of play for her daughter.
+The vision for Magical Bridge began over 10 years ago when Olenka Villarreal discovered her younger daughter, Ava, had significant developmental challenges and disabilities.
+She learned that vestibular movement, such as swinging, would benefit Ava, but her limited upper body strength made holding the swing chains at a typical playground impossible.
+Therapists encouraged Olenka to drive 45 minutes away and pay $150/hour to swing her daughter at the one and only occupational therapy clinic that offered “bucket swings”.
+Olenka was dismayed that her hometown of Palo Alto could not provide the most basic aspects of play for her daughter.

 Olenka was frustrated that the suggested therapies were expensive and hard to access, especially as the recommended treatment did not require special training, only a swing that would fit her daughter.
 Then came the ah-ha moment: Shouldn’t she be able to swing her daughter at the local park?